strawberry-graphql/strawberry/docs/guides/pagination/overview.md

 <Note>

 We are not sending GraphQL requests here, don't worry about the request format for now!
-We are looking into pagination conceptually, we'll implement pagination in GraphQL later!
+We are looking into pagination conceptually.
+We'll implement pagination in GraphQL later!

 </Note>